 Contrary to popular belief, "Eskimo" isn't the proper term to describe people indigenous to northern Canada and Alaska.
 The word is actually an offensive way to refer to the Inuit people; it derives from the Danish loanword ashkimeq, meaning "eaters of raw meat."

 In the 1970s, members of the Peoples Temple led by Jim Jones committed mass suicide by drinking a soft-drink laced with cyanide and various prescription drugs.
 Thus, today people use the phrase "to drink the Kool-Aid" to refer to someone with unwavering and unconditional loyalty.

 Records show that the phrase "long time no see" was first uttered by a Native American.
 In print, William F. Drannan used the phrase in one of his novels to describe an encounter with a Native American: "I knew he had recognized me.
 When we rode up to him he said: 'Good morning.
 Long time no see you,' and at the same time presented the gun with breech foremost."
 Like "no can do," "long time no see" mocks the Native Americans' broken English.

-Unfortunately, this phrase doesn’t stem from some crazy story about a man whose tongue was literally pawed by a cat.
-Rather, The English Navy used to use a whip called the “Cat-o’-nine-tails” to flog victims, and the pain was so intense that those on the receiving end of the blows couldn’t speak.
+Unfortunately, this phrase doesn't stem from some strange story about a man whose tongue was literally pawed by a cat.
+Rather, The English Navy used to use a whip called the "Cat-o'-nine-tails" to flog victims, and the pain was so intense that those on the receiving end of the blows couldn't speak.
 Hence, the meaning of the phrase today.

 Back in the days when almost all medical problems were treated with lobotomies and illicit drugs, doctors used "hysteria" as a medical explanation for nearly every sick woman they encountered.
 The idea for such a diagnosis comes from Hippocrates' belief that a woman's hysteria is caused by a "wandering uterus" that is deprived of sexual pleasure.